hannahro15/Cattery-project/README.md

 ### Solved Bugs
 * Centering elements and layout issues on the web pages for different screen sizes due to responsiveness.
 * Submit button opening up in separate thank you page even when form hasn't been filled in when clicked.
+Solved this by changing the anchor tag to an input tag and and having a type button called 'submit'

 ### Unsolved Bugs
 * With images being compressed before and after converting them to WebP, performance is still quite low on some pages on  some screen sizes when running Google Lighthouse.
 * Aspect ratio and low resolution issues for images when running Google Lighthouse.
+Low resolution is on the logo on small screens.
 * Layout shift issues when running Google Lighthouse.

 # Credits